|Guide||♦||19 Triplogs||Active Topic|

 On one of the warmest days in January, I decided to take the plunge into Pumphouse Wash.
 Having read about the area for years, I finally had a chance to explore.

-Along the way Kelly and James canyons enter from the east.
+Along the way, Kelly and James' canyons enter from the east.
 It's just under four miles hiking distance from the northern end of Pumphouse down to the confluence with Oak Creek.
 Although possible, the full canyon out and back would take six to ten hours.
-Therefore I opted for a more relaxing day and choose to explore the upper section only.
-Flooding occurs often in Pumphouse Wash.
-If rain is in the forecast stay out of this canyon.
+Therefore, I opted for a more relaxing day and chose to explore the upper section only.
+Flooding often occurs in Pumphouse Wash.
+If rain is in the forecast, stay out of this canyon.

-Approaching the falls area be careful not to walk off the ledge.
-There shouldn't be much problem of this actually happening, though I did slip right near the edge.
-This was more of a personal problem as on this trip I wore hiking boots.
-May sound funny, but I rarely wear boots.
-I have hiked nearly everything in Teva sandals.
-Even on a warm, near sixty degree, day in January as much as I wanted to wear the Tevas the snow was too cold.
-And yes I tried it for about a hundred yards.
-From the falls a beautiful canyon is seen looking ahead.
-This is the turn around point.
-You can hike on down the canyon if your up to it.
+Approaching the falls area, be careful not to walk off the ledge.
+There shouldn't be much problem with this happening, though I did slip right near the edge.
+The issue was more of a personal challenge.
+On this trip, I wore hiking boots.
+It May sound funny, but I rarely wear boots.
+I have explored nearly everything in Teva sandals.
+Even on a warm, near sixty degrees day in January, as much as I wanted to wear the Tevas, the snow was too cold.
+And yes, I tried it for about a hundred yards.
+A beautiful canyon looking ahead is visible from the falls.
+The falls is the turn around point for this guide.
+You can hike on down the canyon if you're up to it.
 To the left of the falls is your only hope of getting down.
-Though very steep it is possible.
+Though very steep, it is possible.

 Further down, James Canyon enters from the east.
 The canyon walls get steeper, and to be honest, the canyon is more exciting after the falls.
 The upper section of Pumphouse Wash, as mentioned above, is ideal for getting to know the area.
 It's easy to see with the width and length of this canyon how flooding can occur in a flash.
 Once again, stay safe and stay out of this canyon if rain is probable.